-We recently visited the Kurdish region of Iraq and, maybe because of news reports, it was nothing like we expected.
+We recently visited the Kurdish region of Iraq.
+Maybe it’s because of news reports, but it was nothing like we expected.
 It’s not Arab.
 It’s not a war-torn desert wasteland.
 It’s safe.
 It’s peaceful.
 It’s green and mountainous, graced with abundant waterfalls and hilly, fertile farmland.
 Plus, Arabs, Kurds and foreigners all vacation together.
-No wonder Iraqi Kurdistan has been called “The Other Iraq.”
+No wonder Iraqi Kurdistan is often called “The Other Iraq.”

 A little about the Kurds

-The “cradle of civilization” gave birth to the Kurdish peoples, yet they still dream of their own nation.
+The “cradle of civilization” gave birth to the Kurdish peoples, who still dream of their own nation.
 Their homeland has been occupied by various empires for millennia.
 Medes, Assyrians, Sumerians, Parthians, Persians and others have ruled over them.
-Now, they are separated by political borders, but whether they live in Iraq, Syria, Turkey or Iran, they always consider themselves Kurds first.
+But even today, whether they live in Iraq, Syria, Turkey or Iran, they always consider themselves Kurds first.

 Erbil is both an Iraqi governorate (state) and a city.
-Erbil city is the capital of the Iraqi state and the center of government for the autonomous Kurdistan region.
+The city of Erbil is the center of government for the autonomous Kurdistan region of Iraq.

-Standing at the center of the city is the massive Erbil Citadel, which has been occupied for 5,000 years.
-This makes it one of the longest continual human settlements in the world.
-It is now a UNESCO world heritage site.
+At the center of the city is the massive Erbil Citadel.
+The structure has been occupied for 5,000 years, which makes it one of the longest continually-inhabited human settlements in the world.

 Jalil Kkayat Mosque

-Inside, it may look like mosaic, but it’s not: The walls and ceiling are decorated with colorful Zakhrafa (a type of Islamic painting), scripts of assorted verses from the Quran, luminnous stained glass windows, and huge, crystal ceiling lamps.
+While the inside may look like it’s covered in mosaics, it’s not.
+The walls and ceiling are decorated with colorful Zakhrafa (a type of Islamic painting), scripts of assorted verses from the Quran, luminnous stained glass windows, and huge, crystal ceiling lamps.

 Kurds like to picnic, so it’s no wonder that Minare Park is a popular destination near the city center.
-It can get pretty busy, especially in the cool evening air of summertime or during a concert at the amphitheater.
-The park also offers flower-filled gardens, a cable car, playgrounds, statue-filled walkways and a terrace cafe for refreshments and hookah pipes.
+It gets pretty busy, especially in the cool evening air of summertime or during a concert at the amphitheater.

 Minare Park gets its name from an ornate, brick minaret on its grounds.
 Built in the 13th-century (around the time of Saladin), it’s the only thing besides the citadel that remains from ancient history.